 Social work is a 'self in action' task in which workers operate at the contact boundary where two (or more) individuals come together (Fewster, 2004).
-This poses challenges for workers and for organisations that operate to a narrow understanding which are static and prioritise consistent application.
+This poses challenges for workers and for organisations that operate to a narrow understanding of what constitutes acceptable personal and professional boundaries (Maidment, 2005).
+Gharabaghi (2010) argues that in care relationships, boundaries are relational, requiring an emphasis, not simply on distance, but also on connection.
+It is important to distinguish between boundaries, which are dynamic and can be deployed flexibly, and barriers, which are static and prioritise consistent application.
 In practice, individual practitioners act in ways that might be thought to be subversive of practice norms (Alexander and Charles, 2009).
 Coady (2014), for instance, offers examples of the kind of flexibility required in negotiating everyday care practices.